top of page

 Miami houseboat builder Arkup has been acquired -- under an umbrella known as The Ark Companies -- to guide their unique brand of boats into the mainstream.

-Arkup first made headlines in 2022 when a legal battle between the owner or an Arkup and the City of Miami pushed the unique vessels into the public sphere.
+Arkup made headlines in 2022 when a legal battle between the owner of Arkup and the City of Miami pushed the unique vessels into the public sphere.
 The issue surrounded whether the Arkup should be legally considered a boat, or a home, with the City of Miami classifying it as a "floating structure" and subjecting it to a $120,000 property tax bill.
 The boat's owner, Jonathan Brown, head of Macknight International, fought the allegation and won in court.
 The fallout was significant enough, both for the quirky headlines and the future of houseboats, that the company touted its legal exemption from property tax on its website.

 The boats are, at their core, an eco-friendly houseboat with a motor and helm.
-While their top speed is only 5-6 knots, they do contain a bow deck with controls for navigation, 136 horsepower thrusters, and an anchor, thus satisfying their status as a 'boat' according to the U.S. Coast Guard.
+While top speed is only 5-6 knots, they contain a bow deck with controls for navigation, 136 horsepower thrusters, and an anchor, satisfying their status as a 'boat' according to the U.S. Coast Guard.
 They're also environmentally friendly with a rainwater collection and purifying system, solar panels, and renewable energy features.

-One of the companies under that umbrella is Lyman-Morse, a Maine boatbuilder and brokerage with nearly 50 years of manufacturing experience.
+One of the companies under the umbrella is Lyman-Morse, a Maine boatbuilder and brokerage with nearly 50 years of manufacturing experience.
 Lyman-Morse will take over production of Arkup boats, starting with the Arkup Villa 50, before expanding to include the full model range, according to International Boat Industry (IBI).

 “Arkup has set out to assemble a world-class team and set of partners to drive the brand’s growth in this next chapter,” said Sam Payrovi, chief executive of The Ark Companies.